ogzhancetin/Hotel.Management.System/README.md

 # Hotel.Management.System
-This project has been prepared for Object Oriented Programming in Java course.
+This project has prepared for "Object Oriented Programming in Java" course.

 ______________________________________________________________________________________</p>